NeptuneMagicSauce/CatPi/README.md

   init the gui before looping with correct values before weight data is available, or when it's not: display "--"
 - debug setting: refresh frequency of the main loop
+- close relay even on crash
+  needs crash handler
+  so then just port all features handle control-c: also close relay but on control-c: do not print stack trace, it's user-initiated SIGINT